codedpro/react-telegram-miniapp/README.md

 }, { debounce: 300, debug: true });
 ```

 ### Debugging Tips

-- **Enable Debug Mode**: Pass `{ debug: true }` to any hook to log detailed information about events.
+- **Enable Debug Mode**: Pass `{ debug: true }` to any hook to log detailed event information.
-- **Check Validation Failures**: When using `validateWebAppData`, inspect the `details` object in the return value to understand why validation failed.
+- **Inspect Validation Failures**: When using `validateWebAppData`, check the `reason` to understand validation issues.

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/codedpro/telegram-miniapp/issues) if you want to contribute.
+We welcome contributions, issues, and feature requests!
+Check the [issues page](https://github.com/codedpro/telegram-miniapp/issues) to see how you can help.

 ## License